Adopt

 Story

 Meet little Buddy!
 He is a 10 pound, approximately 4 year old, Schnauzer mix.
 After his loving owner passed away, Buddy was thrown into the backyard by relatives who did not care for him properly.
 Fortunately, he survived the hot Arkansas summer & was relinquished to rescue.
 Our little Buddy is doing great in his foster home, enjoying playtime with 3 other small dogs.
-He thoroughly enjoys toys, lounging at home, taking car rides, & playing outside.
+He thoroughly enjoys toys, lounging at home, & taking car rides.
+Buddy loves playing outside & is very inquisitive about his surroundings.
+A fenced-in yard is recommended to keep him safe.
 In his foster home, all dogs are fed seperately.
 However, Buddy does a great job waiting for treats when given alongside the other dogs.
 While Buddy does well with other small dogs, he is not a fan of cats.
 A feline-free home is best for this little guy.
 He has a history of nipping when playing with squeaky toys (if they are taken from him, he will try to keep them).
 Due to getting overstimulated, these toys are not recommended.
 Although a home without young children or grandchildren would be the ideal environment for Buddy, he would do well with adults of any age.
 Buddy gets along well with both men and women.
 This sweet little fella loves to be held & has the most playful personality!
 He is definitely a joy to love on.
 Also of note, Buddy had several teeth removed during his recent dental visit.
 His little tongue sticks out at times, especially while sleeping.
 When super relaxed, he sometimes looks like he has two little fangs!
 It is truly adorable to see!
-Buddy is crate-trained, does well with a harness, & although he did require the use of belly bands at first, he is now using the doggy door as well as potty pads in his foster home.
+Buddy is crate-trained, does well with a harness, & is using the doggy door as well as potty pads in his foster home (infrequent accidents).
 His foster mom is available to answer any questions.
 Little Buddy is fully vetted, neutered, microchipped, & heartworm negative.
 His adoption fee for New England adopters is $500, which includes transport to New England & a health certificate from his veterinarian.
 His local adoption fee is $175 (no transportation or health certificate). ##2580863##

 We'll also keep you updated on Andy and Benji's adoption status with email updates.